dhaamit/Python/README.md

 # Python
-- this repository cosist of python practice examples
+- this repository consist of python practice examples